PennLINC/executivefunction/docs/ndarimagingupload.md

 for r in sessions:
   acq=r.acquisitions()
   for a in acq:
+      a = a.reload()
       a = fw.get(a.id)
       files=a.files
       types=[x.type for x in files]
       for fi in files:
-          if 'T1w' in a.label and 'setter' not in a.label and 'nifti' in fi.type: #for DWI, this would be: # if 'dwi' in a.label and 'nifti' in fi.type dcm_info=fi['info'].get('ConversionSoftwareVersion',None)
+          if 'T1w' in a.label and 'setter' not in a.label and 'nifti' in fi.type: #for DWI, this would be: # if 'dwi' in a.label and 'nifti' in fi.type: dcm_info=fi['info'].get('ConversionSoftwareVersion',None)
               versions.append((r.label, 'dcm2niix', dcm_info))